ZolliePy/imagepanda/imagepanda/README.md

 ## About ImagePanda

-it is just a Test application on Insta like app based on Laravel, Inertia, Vue.
+it is just a Test application on Insta like app based on Laravel 10, Inertia, Vue.

 ## Code of Conduct